Texas Dog Bite Laws

-If you're a dog owner in Texas, or if you're thinking of filing a dog bite injury claim after an incident involving someone else's dog, it helps to understand the state's rules when it comes to a dog owner's liability for harm caused by their animal.
+If you're a dog owner in Texas, or if you're thinking of filing a dog-bite injury claim, you'll want to understand the state's rules on liability for harm caused by a canine.
 In this article, we'll explain:

 • when a Texas dog owner might have personal injury liability for bites and other kinds of harm